The best free Power BI alternatives for small businesses in 2026 are:

 - Role-based access for different departments

-Example 4: Financial Services Firm (12 people)
+Pattern 4: Financial Services Firm (small team) — Hypothetical

-Challenge: Query multiple databases and APIs for client reporting
+Challenge: Query multiple databases and APIs for client reporting.

-- Analysts collaborate on complex SQL queries
+- Analysts collaborate on complex SQL queries in one workspace

 - Scheduled queries run overnight and cache results